TheRobBrennan/microsoft-parter-network/modules/Monitor GitHub events by using a webhook with Azure Functions/README.md

 ### Test triggering your function

+In your new function, select </> Get function URL at the top.

+In the Get function URL message box, select default (Function key), and then select Copy.
+The URL will look something like this [https://rbtriggerapp.azurewebsites.net/api/HttpTrigger1](https://rbtriggerapp.azurewebsites.net/api/HttpTrigger1)

+Paste your function URL into your browser's address bar.
+Add the query string value `&name=Rob%20Brennan` to the end of this URL and press the Enter key on your keyboard to execute the request - [https://rbtriggerapp.azurewebsites.net/api/HttpTrigger1?name=Rob%20Brennan](https://rbtriggerapp.azurewebsites.net/api/HttpTrigger1?name=Rob%20Brennan)

+Congratulations!
+You now have a function that can be triggered by a URL!

 ## Set up a webhook for a GitHub repository

 ## Exercise - Set up a webhook for a GitHub repository